kenba/icao-wgs84-rs/README.md

 > Final result 54.92853149711691 -21.93729106604878

-Note: the across track distance (xtd) is negative because Reyjavik is on the right hand side of the `Geodesic`.
+Note: the across track distance (xtd) is negative because Reyjavik is on the right hand side of the `GeodesicSegment`.
 Across track distances are:

-- positive for positions to the left of the `Geodesic`,
+- positive for positions to the left of the `GeodesicSegment`,
-- negative for positions to the right of the `Geodesic`
+- negative for positions to the right of the `GeodesicSegment`
-- and zero for positions within the precision of the `Geodesic`.
+- and zero for positions within the precision of the `GeodesicSegment`.

 ```rust
 use icao_wgs84::*;